The Qur'an & Egyptian History

 The Qur'an's precise terminology is particularly noteworthy given that it was revealed in the 7th century, a time when knowledge of ancient Egyptian hieroglyphs had been largely lost.
 The only sources available would have been biblical accounts, which inaccurately applied the title "Pharaoh" to rulers from earlier periods.
 This discrepancy raises questions about how the Qur'an could have accurately reflected historical realities without access to contemporary sources or archaeological findings.

-Anachronisms in Biblical Accounts
+Anachronisms in Biblical Accounts: A Detailed Analysis

-Archaeological Evidence Supporting Qur'anic Claims
+Archaeological Evidence Supporting Qur'anic Claims: A Comprehensive Analysis

 Preservation of Pharaoh's Body